janmattfeld/symptom.diary/README.md

 ## How we built it

-We leverage the AWS IoT infrastructure to connect you with a secure and reliable service.
+We leverage the AWS IoT infrastructure to connect your devices securely and reliable.

-We built also built on node.js, socket.io, AWS Lambda and React Native.
+We also built on node.js, socket.io, AWS Lambda and React Native.

 ## Installation